fl1ckje/ADF-Indicator/README.md

 ADF Indicator is a python application for indication direction vector degree received from Arduino UNO

+GUI is implemented with [DearPyGUI].
+Serial port communication is implemented with [PySerial].

 ## Supported operating systems
 Application runs on both Windows and Linux:
 * Windows: